-Push and release the UNLOCK button on the RKE transmitter once to unlock the driver's door or twice, 2 within five seconds, to unlock all doors and the liftgate.
+Push and release the unlock button on the key fob once to unlock the driver's door or twice, within five seconds, to unlock all doors and the liftgate.
 The turn signal lights will flash to acknowledge the unlock signal.
 The illuminated entry system will also turn on.